canmogol/FatJar/README.md

 also check the interfaces **HttpClient**, **JSON** and **Server** under **fatjar** package, added a sample **MyEntity** class under fatjar.sample package as DB operations sample

-Please find the swagger.yaml file as an example for service documentation
+Please find the swagger.yaml file as an example for service documentation, you can edit yaml files with [Online Swagger Editor](http://editor.swagger.io/#/) and you can convert yaml files to json to use with swagger-ui [Yaml to JSON Transformer](https://apimatic.io/transformer)

 to create and start the server
 ```